 Your immediate priority will be to seek treatment for any injury you have suffered.
 However there are a number of steps you can take to help support your case for compensation following a winter sports accident, they include:

 - Seek medical advice as soon as possible to make sure you are treated appropriately and in order to record your injuries.

-If you’ve not managed to achieve all of the above then don’t worry we can still help you.
+If you haven't managed to do all of the above, don’t worry, we can still help you.
 As soon as you return to the UK you should think about contacting us to discuss your potential claim.
-One of our legally qualified advisor will guide you through the entire claims process.
+One of our legally qualified advisors will guide you through the entire claims process.

 Your immediate priority should be to seek treatment for any injury you have suffered.
-However, claims are limited in most cases to three years but can be as little as one year depending on the country in which the accident occurred, so it is important to contact us as soon as it is convenient.
+However, in most cases claims are limited to three years, but can be as little as one year depending on the country in which the accident occurred, so it is important to contact us as soon as possible.

-To help you keep safe whilst having fun in the cold we’ve put together some tips to help you prevent accidents:
+To help you keep safe while having fun in the cold, we’ve put together some tips to help you prevent accidents: